PineappleJohn/FabricWeaponsAPI/README.md

   .build();
 ```
 ## Overrides
-I personally do not reccomend using overrides
+I personally do not recommend using overrides, (especially for translation keys) but they are options.
 ### Override translation key
 ```java
 WeaponBuilder weapon = new WeaponBuilder.Builder()